 Ira Gottlieb practices in the areas of environmental and energy law, natural resource damages ("NRD"), insurance coverage on behalf of policyholders and commercial litigation.
 He is a member of McCarter’s Executive Committee and the Practice Group Leader of the firm’s Environment & Energy Practice Group.
 Mr. Gottlieb brings together a wealth of experience from litigating and trying cases, and from his time with the EPA, to assist clients with practical solutions to complex problems.
-Chambers USA 2014 reports that sources commented that Mr. Gottlieb, "is always very responsive and knowledgeable, and provides great insight into the legal, technical and political nature of environmental issues."
+Chambers USA 2014 reports that Mr. Gottlieb, "is always very responsive and knowledgeable, and provides great insight into the legal, technical and political nature of environmental issues."
 In previous Chambers reviews, clients praised Mr. Gottlieb for "efficiently solving problems," that he "flawlessly comes up with brilliant strategy," and for "his skill at assigning the most appropriate resources" to effectively handle matters.

 Mr. Gottlieb's environmental and NRD work involves large, multi-party Superfund sites, including urban watershed sites, located around the country.
 For example, Mr. Gottlieb takes a lead role on behalf of clients on a wide variety of issues involving Superfund and NRD matters concerning the Berry’s Creek Study Area in New Jersey and the Portland Harbor Superfund site in Oregon, as well as at other Superfund sites.
 Recently, Mr. Gottlieb successfully defended and resolved a cost recovery and environmental indemnity action in the United States District Court for the Southern District of New York.